 Cyberdiscs are an alien terror unit accompanying Sectoids.
-As with all terror units, they can be encountered on Terror Missions, Base Defense, with a Terror Ship or Battleship, Alien Base Assaults and finally in Cydonia.
+As with all terror units, they can be encountered on Terror Missions, Base Defences, with a Terror Ship or Battleship, Alien Base Assaults and finally in Cydonia.

 The Cyberdisc's only means of attack is its plasma cannon, which deals an impressive 130HP damage.
 As if that wasn't bad enough, the Cyberdisc will generally explode upon death (this can be avoided, see notes below) with an average strength of 120 and damage radius of 7 (diameter 15).
 Always keep this blast area in mind when engaging them, as it can easily harm or kill nearby soldiers, civilians, or occasionally aliens.